 a.
 The Local Chapter may have Ad hoc Committees and Working Groups.
 Ad hoc Committees will exist for a limited and explicit duration.
 Ad hoc Committees may be established by a vote of members in good standing at a General Meeting of the Local Chapter.

 b.
-A Working Group is formed by two (2) or more members who submit a proposal to the chair of a Committee to work on a specific project.
+A Working Group is formed by three (3) or more members who submit a proposal to the External Organizing Co-Chair to work on a specific project.
 That proposal is then submitted to the general membership for approval.
 Working groups are established by a vote of members in good standing at a General Meeting or Local Convention.

 c.
 Disputes within committees and Working Groups that cannot be resolved internally will be referred to Executive Committee, which may direct involved parties to remove themselves from Committee or Working Group work.
 Any party to such a decision may appeal to the General Membership.

 b.
 Chairs of Working Groups will be elected by the General Membership at the Local Convention following the process described in Article XI.
-In the event of a vacancy between Local Conventions, the General Membership may elect a Temporary Chair by a simple vote from nominations taken during a General Meeting.
+In the event of a vacancy between Local Conventions, the General Membership may elect a Temporary Working Group Chair by a simple majority vote from nominations taken during a General Meeting.
 A Temporary Chair may serve until the next Local Chapter Convention, after which a full election must be held for a regular Chair.

 c.
 Chairs of Committees and Working Groups will see to the regular meeting and functioning of their respective Committee or Working Group and keep the Local Chapter Executive Committee and the Regular Meetings of the Local Chapter informed on the activities of the Committee or Working Group.

 Local Chapter delegates and alternates to the National Convention will be elected by members in good standing of the Local Chapter of DSA.
 Elections for the National Convention delegation will be held on the schedule announced by the national organization.